 The transportation sector will see more AI, with cars having more sensors including proximity, night vision and autonomy (self-driving cars).
 IoT will also make it easier for cars to share and receive important data.
 For example, vehicles will be able to collect data about engine conditions, tire pressure, atmospheric characteristics and roads.
 IoT will also enable the integration of services like Amazon’s Alexa and Microsoft’s Cortana.
 However, this will mean that cars will be more susceptible to hackers.

-Cybersecurity skills and talent in the field of artificial intelligence (AI) will dominate IT hires in 2019, with one in three organisations across North America and Europe planning to hire IT staff next year, according to the 2019 State of IT Careers released by Spiceworks.
+Cybersecurity skills and talent in the field of artificial intelligence (AI) will dominate IT hires in 2019, with one in three organisations across North America and Europe planning to hire IT staff next year, according to the 2019 State of IT Careers, released by Spiceworks.

-The non-profit group ISACA predicts that a cybersecurity skills shortage will reach two million open positions by 2019.
+However, the non-profit group ISACA predicts that a cybersecurity skills shortage will reach two million open positions by 2019.
 Analysts have also stated that there is an AI talent shortage, but the extent of this shortage is difficult to quantify.

 If you are interested in securing a role in cybersecurity or AI in Ireland, check out our jobs page or give our consultants a call on 01 571 3000.